Visyond/website-hugo/site/content/pricings/new-pricing-page.md

                 Connect up to 5 Excel files to a Visyond project and refer to their cells in formulas.
           planCardIcon: /img/pricing/ADVANCED.png
           limitsList:
-            - limitTitle: Unlimited projects per user
+            - limitTitle: Unlimited projects / user
-              limitTooltip: The number of simultaneously active projects that you can work on.
+              limitTooltip: The number of simultaneously active projects that each user can work on.
-            - limitTitle: Unlimited dashboards per project
+            - limitTitle: Unlimited dashboards / project
               limitTooltip: >-
-                The number of online dashboards you can create and share with other people.
+                The number of online dashboards you can create in each project and share with other people.
-            - limitTitle: Unlimited scenarios per project
+            - limitTitle: Unlimited scenarios / project
               limitTooltip: >-
-                The number of scenarios you can create and switch between in your spreadsheet and dashboards.
-Not available in the Excel add-in. spreadsheet.
+                The number of scenarios you can create and switch between in each of your projects.
+Not available in the Excel add-in.
-            - limitTitle: Unlimited charts per project
+            - limitTitle: Unlimited charts / project
               limitTooltip: >-
-                The number of charts you can create and add to dashboards.
+                The number of charts you can create and add to dashboards in each project.
-            - limitTitle: Unlimited guests per project
+            - limitTitle: Unlimited guests / project
+              limitTooltip: >-
-              limitTooltip: "The number of people you can invite to view or edit your project.
-Each invited person must have a Visyond account.\r"
+                The number of people you can invite to view or edit each of your projects.
+Each invited person must have a Visyond account.
           planCardDescription: >-
             For teams that need unlimited internal and external collaboration.
           planCardTitle: Pro